eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    will never be necessary since the revocation process will take longer than the validity period of the attestation.
-In this case, the Provider does not need to support any of the revocation methods specified in this chapter and attestations do not need to contain any information enabling the Relying Party to do a revocation check.
+In this case, the Provider does not need to support any of the revocation methods specified in this Chapter and attestations do not need to contain any information enabling the Relying Party to do a revocation check.
    According to requirement REV-6.2.4-03A in ETSI EN 319 411-1 (Trust Service Providers issuing certificates; Part 1: General requirements),